When You Realize Your Relationship Is Over

 Do not avoid people during this sensitive period of your life.
 Turn to your nearest and dearest to help you work through the emotions of denial, anger, guilt, or relief, depending on the circumstance, for the next few weeks and even months.

-Support groups or one-on-one counseling sessions can also help a great deal in giving people a place to vent and comprehend this emotional turmoil.
+Support groups or one-on-one counseling sessions can also help give people a place to vent and comprehend this emotional turmoil.

 Engaging in Self-Care

-Now more than ever, it is important to deliberately engage in self-care which includes physical, emotional, and mental well-being.
+Now more than ever, it is essential to deliberately engage in self-care, including physical, emotional, and mental well-being.

-It may involve getting back to exercise, searching for forgotten passions, or even learning to be alone and take time to recover from the Effects of the Relationship.
+It may involve getting back to exercise, searching for forgotten passions, or learning to be alone and recover from the Effects of the Relationship.

 Personal Growth